-The first two sessions of the participative training on “Gender Equality in the Media” - co-funded by the Council of Europe and carried out in cooperation with the North/South Centre - took place on-line between February and March 2021.
+The first two sessions of the participative training on “Gender Equality in the Media” - funded by the Council of Europe through the North-South Centre of the Council of Europe - took place on-line between February and March 2021.

 The kick-off meeting was organised on February 17 in synergy with the UNESCO’s UniTWIN Network on Gender Media and ICT.
 On that occasion, a wide range of relevant resources and good practices regarding gender equality in the media was presented.
 Participants had the opportunity to work in groups and discuss the potential applications of these resources to foster gender equality in and through the media in their specific contexts: education and research, journalism practices, civil society initiatives.